kmkr/splendid-nudibranch/content.md

 Location		Bonaire, The Netherlands
 Tags			2016
 Latin           Lactophrys triqueter
-Description     Using its large mouth, the trunkfish expel a jet of water on the seabed to reveal worms and small crustaceans.
+Description     Using its large mouth, the trunkfish expel a jet of water on the seabed to reveal hidden treats like worms and small crustaceans.

 DSC02162.jpg